BUBR FAQ

 BUBR is a movement dedicated to inspiring the Black community to lead active and healthier lives through cycling.
 Since launching in 2020, we have grown from a single ride into a registered charity (Charity Number 1208033), delivering over 40 wellness activations, engaging more than 10,000 participants, and driving social impact across the UK and Africa.

 Our flagship event is the annual 17-mile bike ride across London, a vibrant celebration of unity, empowerment, and community.
-In 2025 BUBRAfrica, our annual fundraising trip will be heading to Cape Town in support of:

 As a registered charity, every donation helps us fund events, provide opportunities, and create impact across our community.